Uniform country-wide peak in COVID-19 cases will not happen: Expert | Health

 Uniform country-wide peak in COVID-19 cases will not happen: Expert

 IIPH was set up under the aegis of the Public Health Foundation of India (PHFI).
-In states such as Jharkhand it may take longer time as the spread has started only after the return of the migrant labourers, he said.
+In states such as Jharkhand it may take a longer time as the spread has started only after the return of the migrant laborers, he said.

 "So, each state has its own trajectory based on when people were exposed to the infection in that particular state.
 There is not going to be a uniform peak for the country.
 There is going to be a number of peaks in the country," he told PTI.

 All these states which were reporting very high numbers now, should not be getting the same numbers beyond mid- September.
-Some states should achieve the peak by mid-August also.
+Some states should achieve a peak by mid-August also.

-The peak should occur in Tamil Nadu by the middle or the third week of August, said Murthy, who had worked at the World Health Organisation (WHO) on Childhood Blindness programme.
+The peak should occur in Tamil Nadu by the middle of the third week of August, said Murthy, who had worked at the World Health Organisation (WHO) on Childhood Blindness program.
 He said the governments need to continue with measures to deal with the virus as the health system would be overwhelmed if there was a sudden rise in cases and if the states are unprepared.

 Such a scenario had been seen in Mumbai and others, the expert, who was a UNAIDS Consultant with the National Aids Control Organisation (NACO), added.
 "Kerala, you have seen now.
 They thought they had seen the end of COVID.
 Suddenly, in the last over 10 days, Kerala has had a much larger number of cases than before," he said.